Endometriosis

 • Consider NSAIDs to relieve endometriosis-related pain, especially if first-line hormone treatment is not appropriate for the individual.

-• Refer to a specialist for GnRH agonist treatment.
-It should only be used after careful deliberation and discussion of potential side effects and risks.
+• GnRH Agonists should only be used in adolescents after careful deliberation and discussion of potential side effects and risks.
+Consider referral or seek specialist support for use of second-line medication, such as GnRH Agonists, in adolescents.

 Medications table